8 Quick Fixes If Your Car Battery Won’t Hold A Charge

 Parasitic Draw on Charge

-Parasitic draw happens if your battery keeps draining out when the car is not running.
-Some faulty issues with the car could be drawing the charge even when the engine is off, or it could be as simple as an interior light that was left on for an extended period of time.
+A parasitic draw happens if your battery keeps draining when the car is not running.
+Some faulty issues with the car could be drawing the charge even when the engine is off, or it could be as simple as an interior light that was left on for an extended period.

 Overcharging, Undercharging, or Allowing Deep Discharge